Menu

 Multi-directional antennas work equally well in all directions, whereas directional ones focus on one.
 If the broadcast towers you aspire to reach are relatively close to you, the type of antenna you choose shouldn’t impact the result too much.
 However, if you hope to reach a faraway tower, a directional antenna pointed toward the broadcast tower will increase your chance of picking up the signal at a long range.

-You’ll inevitably encounter static at some point.
-Plenty of potential causes exist, but the most likely culprit is audio interference.
-To minimize your chance of sound interference, get a low-noise antenna with audio-filtering technology that eliminates radio station signals, wireless radios and cell phone signals, which are common causes of interference.
+You’ll inevitably encounter signal interference at some point, which can cause signal dropouts, pixelation or complete loss.
+To minimize your chance of interference, get a low-noise antenna with audio-filtering technology that eliminates radio station signals, wireless radios and cell phone signals, which are common causes of interference.

 TV antenna features